Paying for residential care

 • your spouse or partner lives there

 There may be other reasons we will not include the value of your home.
-We will discuss this with you during your assessment.
+We will discuss this with you at your financial assessment.

 Find out if you need to pay